 Louvre Opening Hours

-The revised opening and closing hours of the Louvre are 9 am to 6 pm between Wednesday to Monday.
+The revised opening and closing hours of the Louvre are 9 am to 6 pm on Saturday/Sunday/Monday/Wednesday/Thursday.
 The Louvre is closed on Tuesdays.
-You can visit the Louvre at Night until 9:45 pm on Wednesdays and Fridays.
+You can visit the Louvre at Night until 9:45 pm on Fridays.

 It remains closed on the following holidays: January 1, May 1, December 25.